soodritesh/Terraform-Phonebook-Application-deployed-on-AWS/README.md

 - As a first step, you need to write a program that creates a phonebook, adds requested contacts to the phonebook, and finds and removes the references.

 - The application should allow users to search, add, update, and delete the phonebook records and the phonebook records should be kept in a separate MySQL database in AWS RDS service.
-Following is the format of data to be kept in db.
+Following is the format of data to be keep in db.

   - id: unique identifier for the phone record, type is numeric.